 La’akea Community Mission Statement

 We, the members of La’akea community, dedicate ourselves to each others’ long term health and well-being.
 We honor and work in harmony with the land we own and steward.
-We commit to nurturing our connection with each other and with the people of the bioregion in which we live.
-We encourage cooperative endeavors and the building of loving relationships.
+We commit to nurturing our connection with each other and with the people of our bioregion.
+We encourage cooperative endeavors and building loving relationships.